AlexaCRM/alexacrm.github.io/wpcrm/twig.md

 To capture data this way, you need to define a custom template inside the {%raw%}`{% form %}{% endform %}`{%endraw%} tags.
 You need to specify the entity name, and you must not include the `name` attribute.
 In the template, a POST form must be present, and input names (`name` attribute) must correspond to respective CRM entity attribute names.
 You can enforce required fields on your custom form with the `required` attribute.

-If you have more than one Twig form on the page, you need to add the hidden `_key` input and specify `form.id` as its value.
+If you have more than one Twig form on the page, you need to add the hidden `_key` input and specify `form.key` as its value.
 This will help to distinguish submissions from different forms.
 If you omit the key, every form present on the page will try to process the submission which is likely undesired.

 {% raw %}
 ```twig